dyhes/zulip/docs/development/using.md

 ## Server

-- For changes that don't affect the database model, the Zulip development environment will automatically detect changes and
+- For changes that don't affect the database model, the Aloha development environment will automatically detect changes and
   restart:
   - The main Django/Tornado server processes are run on top of